jez/jez.github.io/about.md

 # I believe strongly in education.

-> "Open the encyclopedia.
+> Open the encyclopedia.
 Open the dictionary.
-Open your mind."
+Open your mind.
 >
 > Randy Pausch, _The Last Lecture_